elssieg/Time_Series_Project/README.md

-_Europe's Greenhouse Gas Emissions (1990 - 2014)_
+# Project Overview

-This is  the final project my teammate and I did for our Time Series class.
-We performed it in R studio.
+This is the final project that I worked on, with one other classmate, for **DCS-425: Time Series and Forcasting.** It was developed in R-Studio, and revolved around greenhouse gas emissions in Europe from 1990 to 2014.

+## Europe's Greenhouse Gas Emissions (1990 - 2014)

-For this project we used the United Nation's Dataset in which it covered 43 countries in Europe.
-The dataset has a total of 8,406 observations and have columns such as : Country/Region, Year (1990-2014), Value (Volume of Pollutant in Kilotonnes), Category of Pollutant (CO2, NF3, SF6, CH4, N2O, HFCS, PFCs, SF6, NF3).
+This project uses a dataset provided by the United Nation's, which covers 43 countries in Europe.
+The dataset has a total of 8,406 observations, and consists of the following columns:

+* Country/Region
+* Year (1990-2014)
+* Value (Volume of Pollutant in Kilotonnes)
+* Category of Pollutant (CO2, NF3, SF6, CH4, N2O, HFCS, PFCs, SF6, NF3)

-For simplicity purposes, we decided to group together all of the European countries into 4 different regions: Western, Eastern, Northern, and Southern Europe.
-All of the trends in the 4 different regions show a downtrend.
+For simplicity's sake, all of the European countries were grouped into 4 different regions:

+* Western
+* Eastern
+* Northern
+* Southern Europe.

+Results gathered for each grouping showed downward trends.
 Therefore, we decided to group all of the 4 regions together.

-The steps we took to get the best Time Series model was:
+### Project Timeline

-1. Look at the ACF and PACF
+1. Reviewed the ACF and PACF.
-2. Perform Ljung-Box test to see if the data is independently distributed.
+2. Performed Ljung-Box test to see if the data is independently distributed.
-3. Look into different ARIMA models to see which one give us the best AIC, and BIC.
+3. Looked into different ARIMA models to see which one gave us the best AIC, and BIC.
-4. Perform Analysis of Residuals
+4. Performed Analysis of Residuals.
-5. Split data into training/testing.
+5. Split data into training and testing.
-6. Draw Conclusions
+6. Drew Conclusions from the results.